 ‘Balanced and wise’ Over 50’s pilates class with added focus on balance skills.

-Pregnancy Pilates using reformer, trapeze table and mat.
+Pregnancy Classes using reformer, trapeze table and mat.
 Individualised programs constructed and ran by Physiotherapist.

-Mat Pilates using mat, swiss ball, and Pilates ball.
-This class is run and programmed by our qualified Pilates instructor.
+Mat exercise classes using mat, swiss ball, and Pilates ball.
+This class is run and programmed by our qualified Clinical Pilates instructor.

 Individualised assessment and diagnosis